26 Sep HIPAA Compliance Guide for Eye Care Professionals

 - Be careful what you send via regular email.
 Always de-identify the ePHI.
 This rule applies to both internal and external emails.

 - If you identify ePHI that was sent in error, contact the sender immediately.
-Do not extend the breach of information by forwarding the identified ePHI to others.
+Do not extend the information breach by forwarding the identified ePHI to others.
 Securely dispose of or destroy the information after alerting the sender.

 - If you receive notification that you sent an unsecured email containing ePHI to the wrong recipient, confirm that the recipient destroyed all copies and did not disclose the information.